nickmccarty/web-scraping-workshop/README.md

 ![](https://raw.githubusercontent.com/nickmccarty/web-scraping-workshop/main/images/beige-book-scraping-screenshot-2.jpg)

-We will specify a range of years (2011 thru 2016, specifically -- more on why in a moment) and iterate through each one in order to parse all of the Beige Book publication dates to faciliate next steps.
+We will specify a range of years and iterate through each one in order to parse all of the Beige Book publication dates to faciliate next steps.

 ![](https://raw.githubusercontent.com/nickmccarty/web-scraping-workshop/main/images/beige-book-scraping-screenshot-3.jpg)